Spikeysanju/sanju.sh/src/content/writing/building-side-projects.md

 ---
-title: "building side projects"
+title: "Building Side Projects"
-description: 'my secret weapon for growth and innovation.
+description: 'My secret weapon for growth and innovation.
 More than just hobbies, they're my playground for learning and staying ahead.
 heroImage: '/images/ogimage.png'
 pubDate: 'May 12 2024'
 ---

-## building side projects changed my life. here's how:
+## Building side projects changed my life. here's how:

 I'm a builder.
 Always have been.
 Started at 18.
 Self-taught dev.
 Learn by doing.